tyu0912/ansible-terraform-gcp/README.md

 8) -r string of the region of the project.
 Default  = us-west1
 ---

-4. Run the command below to deploy the API on each instance `bash 2_run_ansible.sh`
+4. From the base directory of the repo, run the command below to deploy the API on each instance `bash 2_run_ansible.sh`

-5. After running last step, there should a url provided you can test.
+5. After running last step, there should be a url provided you can use to test.
 Please run that url in your browser

-6. If everything looks good, you can use a command like `terraform destroy -var "credentials_file=ansible-terraform-282015-f4561a76bd8d.json` to tear down the infrastructure.
+6. If everything looks good, you can use the command below to tear down the infrastructure.

+Cmd: `terraform destroy -var "credentials_file=<credential_file>"`
+Ex: `terraform destroy -var "credentials_file=ansible-terraform-282015-f4561a76bd8d.json"`

 ## Troubleshooting